13 Language Learning Games: Have Fun While You’re Building Vocabulary

 Before you begin to read this post, ask yourself these two questions:

-So, if you’ve never used games to boost your foreign language vocabulary before (or even if you have and are just looking for more options), prepare to be blown away by this list of thirteen games that can help you build your foreign language vocabulary fast!
+So if you’ve never used games to boost your foreign language vocabulary before, prepare to be blown away by this list of 13 fun and effective games that can help you build your foreign language vocabulary fast!

 Board & Card Games

-Board games (such as Chess) and card games (such as Poker) have been around for centuries, and are excellent ways to interact with others in person while working your cognitive skills.
+Board games and card games have been around for centuries, and are excellent ways to interact with others in person while working your cognitive skills.

-While activities that feature more modern technology such as video games have stolen some of the shine away from these type of games, both board games and card games have a certain “old-school” charm to them that can’t be beat and they’re still preferred by many as interactive tools to unite people around the world even to this day.
-Here are three great games to help you learn languages—no computer or Internet required.
+While activities that feature more modern technology such as video games have stolen some of the shine away from these type of games, both board games and card games have a certain old-school charm that can’t be beat.
+Because of this, they’re still preferred by many as interactive tools to unite people around the world even to this day.

 The Kloo game consists of two decks of cards and the goal is to create a sentence that makes sense using only the cards that you have in your hand.